dupgit/sauvegarde/docs/API.md

     http://192.168.0.152:5468/File/List.json?hostname=julia&uid=530&gid=530&owner=dup&group=admin"

-'filename' may be used to filter results for a specific filename (or directory name).
+'filename' may be used to filter results for a specific filename (or directory name).It must be base 64 encoded.

-'date' may be used to filter results for a specific date. it must be base 64 encoded and the string must be formatted "YYYY-MM-DD HH:MM:SS".
+'date' may be used to filter results for a specific date.
+It must be base 64 encoded and the string must be formatted "YYYY-MM-DD HH:MM:SS".

 The answer contains a json array named "file_list" that contains a